 If you’ve watched Sabrina the Teenage Witch, you know this: witches have black cats.
 For some, the black cat is a witch’s familiar; in the middle ages, it was common belief that witches could transform into cats, which led to cats being burned or killed during those times.
 During the Salem witch trials, some witches confessed to being under the influence of “familiar” or spirits, some of which took the shape of black cats.
 Today, magical or not, black cats are still associated with witches, which lead to the creation of fantastical characters such as the Cheshire cat.
 If you’re in a magical mood this Halloween, you can ditch the mask and cat ears and opt for a cozy Cheshire Cat costume!

-8- You should wear a cat costume because black cats are a symbol of Halloween, and cat costumes are a classic!
+8- You should wear a cat costume because black cats are a symbol of Halloween!

-Just like witches, black cats are a true symbol of Halloween: you’ll see them on pumpkins, windows, in yards, movies, etc. Embrace the Halloween Spirit and dress up as a black cat or decorate your yard with this spooky Cat Skeleton décor!
+Just like witches, black cats are a true symbol of Halloween: you’ll see them on pumpkins, windows, in yards, movies, etc. Embrace the Halloween Spirit and dress up as a black cat or decorate your yard with spooky cat decorations!
 Cat costumes are oh-so-Halloween and easy to put together: what are you waiting for?